nathancordrey/nathancordrey/pages/misc/mud-kitchen.md

 The layout is intentionally simple and open.

-A shallow full-width top shelf sits above the work surface, with an open gap below to keep the design feeling light.
-A low backsplash helps define the counter area without making the piece feel bulky.
+A shallow full-width top shelf sits above the work surface, supported by the rear uprights.
+The space between the countertop and shelf stays open to keep the design feeling light and uncluttered.
 The lower shelf stays fully open, making it easier to clean and giving flexibility for baskets, buckets, or bins later.

 The benchtop is divided into three zones:
 - one basin on the left